samwen2019/cities-graph/README.md

 mvn test

-It will run unit test and generate a html version of <a href="unit-test-coverage-report/index.html">unit test coverage reports</a> in ./unit-test-coverage-report folder.
+It will run unit test and generate a html version of unit test coverage reports in ./unit-test-coverage-report folder.

-Check <a href="test/mvn-test.txt">test/mvn-test.txt</a> for a screen dump of run mvn test Check <a href="unit-test-coverage-report/index.html">unit-test-coverage-report/index.html</a> for code coverage of the test
+Check <a href="test/mvn-test.txt">test/mvn-test.txt</a> for a screen dump of run mvn test Check unit-test-coverage-report/index.html for code coverage of the test

+Here are two screen shots of the report:

+<a href="unit-test-coverage-report/jacoco-1.png">jacoco-1.png</a>
+<a href="unit-test-coverage-report/jacoco-2.png">jacoco-2.png</a>

 Full 100% code coverage is archieved.